Click link to return to main post on Starts Without Ends.

 Make the same double-length linked loops, but instead of a thick cord, prong or curtain ring, suspend the loops from a very fine but strong header-thread.
 As always, this thin header thread must be tied into a large open loop, not cinched tightly around the braiding loops.
 The braiding loops must be able to slide freely on the header thread in order to tighten well at the top of the braid.
 Switch to braiding a ‘solid’ braid after a just a few cycles of divided braiding.
 A stub start is trickier than starting with a loop, because if you aren’t careful, there can be some loose, baggy threads at the sides of the stub top after you remove the header cord.

 Re the divided braiding – I’m not 100% sure, but I suspect it’s still necessary to start with a very short section of ‘divided’ braiding even when making a stub-start, maybe only one or two cycles.
-Otherwise the first turn of a loop might undo the link at the top of its combined double loop… I’m not sure if that would have dire consequences, as I’ve never risked it!
+Otherwise the first turn of a loop might undo the link at the top of its combined double loop… I’m not sure, as I’ve never risked it!
 Just a couple of cycles of “no turns” will not create a visible loop at the top of the braid.

 Here’s a diagram drawn by Jean Leader after she learned this method.
 She lays each loop down on a table, gives it a full twist as shown, and then loads it onto a bar (or header-cord, curtain ring, etc).
 In her diagram the red strand will form the upper shank of both loops, and the blue-green strand will form the lower shanks.
 As shown in the lower, expanded detail of Jean’s diagram, the header bar or cord is inserted through both newly-created loops, such that the two red upper shanks will end up on the same side of the bar (upper shanks are shown on the left of the bar in Jean’s diagram), and the two blue-green lower shanks will be side-by-side on the lower side of the bar (to the right of the bar in the diagram):